 What to Expect

-The CIT program combines many different elements to give teens a well-rounded experience and develop skills in multiple areas.
-Leadership workshops focus on areas like goal-setting and decision-making.
-CITs will also get trained in kid skills such as behavior management, working with special needs, and handling emergencies.
-Hands-on experiences include job shadows with counselors and activity specialists, planning and leading an All Camp Event, and doing a full week “live-in” – assisting with one cabin group for a whole session.
-Other program components include a service project, a trip to visit other local camps, as well as some time to just relax and enjoy some camp activities.
+The CIT program combines many different elements to give teens a well-rounded experience and the opportunity to develop skills in multiple areas.
+Leadership workshops focus on areas like effective communication, goal-setting, and diversity.
+CITs will also get trained in “kid skills” such as behavior management and age group characteristics.
+Hands-on experiences include job shadows with counselors and activity specialists, leading camp-wide activities, and doing a full week “live-in” – assisting with one cabin group for a whole session.
+Other program components include a service project, a trip to visit other local camps, as well as some time to just relax and enjoy various camp activities.

 CITs work closely with RSITs (Riding-Staff-In-Training), who focus on working with horses as well as working with kids.
 CITs and RSITs live together and do many of their activities together.
 When CITs work with cabin groups, RSITs work alongside the horseback riding staff.